jmooserific/airshow/README.md

 The basic structure of the application was strongly inspired by the excellent [nodecellar](https://github.com/ccoenraets/nodecellar) sample application by Christophe Coenraets.

 ##Features##
-* displays a grid of images
+* displays a paginated grid of images
 * opens image in a lightbox
 * uses CSS transforms to flip image to show details
 * new images can be uploaded and previews are generated